MicrosoftDocs/office-docs-powershell/teams/teams-ps/teams/Set-CsPhoneNumberAssignment.md

 **Note**: In Teams PowerShell Module 4.2.1-preview and later we are changing how the cmdlet reports errors.
 Instead of using a result object, we will be generating an exception in case of an error and we will be appending the exception to the $Error automatic variable.
-The cmdlet will also now support the -ErrorAction parameter to control the execution after an error has occured.
+The cmdlet will also now support the -ErrorAction parameter to control the execution after an error has occurred.

 **Note**: Macau region is currently not supported for phone number assignment or Enterprise Voice.